B8698/itsademo2/README.md

 # itsademo2
-This is just to check features
+This is just to check features.

+Hello Bajrang !!!!